 I’ve never been very good at reaching my goals unless I really want something.
 This has applied my whole life, to everything I’ve ever done.

-I didn’t realise this at the time, of course.
-That the story was hackneyed and really a manifestation of my fantasy school life.
-At the time, I’d just found out about a new Creative Writing diploma that was being offered by Singapore Polytechnic.
-The first of its kind.
+Back when I was 16, there was a new Creative Writing diploma offered by Singapore Polytechnic.
 I’d get to learn about storytelling, journalism, videography, the works.
 It was my first choice on my application sheet after getting back my O-level results.

 I didn’t get in.

-Long story short (we’ll get into this next time, maybe), I appealed, and I emailed, and I called to ask for an interview.
+So I emailed them, and I called to ask for an interview.
 I brought excerpts of the book with me (the better chapters) in my portfolio.
-And in the end they were kind enough to let me in.

-This entire ordeal — about loving writing, about wanting to tell stories, and about wanting to learn how to get there — taught me about determination.
-Because if I had just given up and gone to an Engineering course or some Communications and IT course (that by the looks of it, was my second choice by default), I’d never have gotten into my diploma.
+This entire ordeal taught me about determination.
+Because if I had just given up and gone to an Engineering course or some Communications and IT course, I’d never have gotten into my diploma.

 I wanted what I wanted, and it wasn’t a halfway thing.
 So I got there.

 Which leads us to the second part of this story on how to reach your goals: